witheve/docs/tutorials/quickstart.eve.md

   [#ui/text text: message]
 ~~~

-Variables with the same name are equivalent within a block; because they have the same name, the `message` in `[#greeting message]` and `[#ui/text message]` are equivalent.
+Variables with the same name are equivalent within a block; because they have the same name, the `message` in `[#greeting message]` and `[#ui/text text: message]` are equivalent.
 Go ahead and add another `#greeting` record to the first block to see what happens when more than one record matches the search.

 ## Records update as data changes